Skip to main content

 I am keen on bringing researchers together to disseminate outcomes of their work.
 I am currently co-leading a cross-faculty seminar series on Social Interactions Health and Wellbeing and have successfully organised an EPS research workshop in 2022 focused on the current trends and future directions on embodiment and social interaction.

-I am a member of the Experimental Psychology Society and a Fellow of the Higher Education Academy.
+I am a member of the Experimental Psychology Society and a Senior Fellow of the Higher Education Academy.

 Teaching